koengr/QCforBusiness/_part2/chapter_1.md

 later separating the H2 and N2 molecules into individual atoms.
 The latter is especially challenging for N2 due to its strong triple bond.
-To achieve this, factories operate at extreme conditions, with high temperatures (\~400 degrees Celsius) and high pressure, largely driven by natural gas.
-As much as [1.8% of the world's CO2 emission](https://royalsociety.org/topics-policy/projects/low-carbon-energy-programme/green-ammonia/) is caused by factories performing such reactions, consuming around 3-5% of the world's natural gas production!
+To achieve this, factories operate at extreme conditions, with high temperatures (~400 degrees Celsius) and high pressure, largely driven by natural gas.
+As much as [1.8% of the world’s CO2 emission](https://royalsociety.org/topics-policy/projects/low-carbon-energy-programme/green-ammonia/) is caused by factories performing such reactions, consuming around 3-5% of the world’s natural gas production!

-Can't this be done more efficiently?
+Can’t this be done more efficiently?
 In this case, we strongly suspect so.
 Certain bacteria are also capable of making ammonia, but in a much more efficient way: without high temperatures or high pressure.
 It would be extremely valuable to copy this trick.